Defense minister warns Greece not to test Turkey’s patience

 Greece and Turkey have long been at odds over a series of disputes, including territorial rights in the Aegean Sea and over energy exploration rights in the eastern Mediterranean.
 Tensions flared in the summer of 2020 over exploratory drilling rights in areas in the Mediterranean where Greece and Cyprus claim their own exclusive economic zone.

 Greece says it maintains its right to extend its territorial waters from the current six to 12 nautical miles around its Aegean islands.
 Turkey has long said it would consider the move — which would block its own access to the Aegean — as a cause for war.
-In January, the Greek parliament voted to extend its waters along its western coastline, on the other side of the country, to 12 miles.
+Last year, the Greek parliament voted to extend its waters along its western coastline, on the other side of the country, to 12 miles.

 Athens has recently called on Turkey to revoke the decision to consider an extension of the territorial waters as a cause for war if it wants to normalize ties.
-It has also urged Ankara to end what it also terms as provocations in the Aegean and the East Mediterranean.
+It has also urged Ankara to end what it also terms as provocations in the Aegean and the eastern Mediterranean.

 Commenting on the NATO alliance, meanwhile, Akar lamented what he said was “open or covert” arms embargo by some NATO allies on Turkey.
 He said those countries were “weakening” the alliance by not selling defense components to Turkey.